Back to Blogs

 31. Enjoy a morning wandering round over 70 wonderful stalls full of jewellery, candles, wood turning, bakery, bath products, upcycled fashion, eco products, ceramics and more at Bury St Edmunds Makers Market on the first Sunday of every month.

-33. Described as “one of Britain’s finest ancient woodlands”, Bradfield Wood is home to 24 resident species of butterfly as well as birds and mammals too; the garden warbler and blackcap, stoats, yellow-necked mouse and badgers - the perfect place for a butterfly hunt and bird watching.
+33. Described as “one of Britain’s finest ancient woodlands”, Bradfield Woods Nature Reserve is home to 24 resident species of butterfly as well as birds and mammals too; the garden warbler and blackcap, stoats, yellow-necked mouse and badgers - the perfect place for a butterfly hunt and bird watching.

 Bury St Edmunds Guildhall

-38. Play tennis at the Abbey Gardens Tennis Courts!
+38. Pick up a racket and play tennis at the Abbey Gardens Tennis Courts.

 Picnic in the Abbey Gardens

-41. Visit Kentwell Hall - one of England’s finest Tudor houses that stands within the most extensive moat in the county and nearly 30 acres of formal gardens and grounds.
-The house offers the visitor a journey through time from the Great Tudor Kitchen, the Gothic centre block to the State bedroom that was created by Thomas Hopper in the 1820s for a visit from the then Duke of York.
-The grounds during the summer are very special.
+41. Visit the special Kentwell Hall - a stunning Tudor house that stands within the most extensive moat in the county and nearly 30 acres of formal gardens and grounds.
+The building itself has a fascinating history and has been transformed and restored since it’s purchase in 1970.
+The house offers the visitor a journey through time from the Great Tudor Kitchen to the Gothic centre block to the State bedroom that was created by Thomas Hopper in the 1820s.

-42. Take a tour of Middle Earth in West Stow!
+42. Tolkienists and Ringers unite and take a tour of Middle Earth in West Stow.

-43. Have a picnic in the Abbey Gardens, the 9th most visited free attraction in England!!
+43. See how many birds you can spot in the aviary at the Abbey Gardens, the 9th most visited free attraction in England!

 Kentwell Hall's Magic Weekend